ryangrose/easy-pandoc-templates/README.md

 To solve this, I turned to the ubiquity of CDNs and github.
 I began by converting the static references to css, js, etc files to ones loaded via CDN in the html head block.
-This made the templates and created files portable as well as always up to date since the CDN (rawgit) ultimately pulls from Github.
+This made the templates portable as well as always up-to-date since the CDN (rawgit) pulls from Github.

 ## usage